luiscruz/course_sustainableSE/2026/p1_measuring_software/g25_energy_compare.md

 Violin + Box plots, expect the shape and outliers of the data.

 ### Normality
 After the measurements are taken, it is important to ensure that data is normal.
 To measure normality, Shapiro-Wilk's test was performed.
-If the results do not assume normality, the points of data, deviating by more than 3 standard deviations from the mean were excluded and the Shapiro-Wilk's test was conducted again.
+If the results do not assume normality, the points of data, deviating by more than 1.5 x IQR (Inter-quartile range) from the mean were excluded and the Shapiro-Wilk's test was conducted again.
 If the results still did not indicate normality, the experiment was repeated.

 ### Statistical Significance
 Group differences were evaluated using the Welch’s t-test, which does not assume equal variances between groups.
 Statistical significance was determined using a α = 0.05.